 Aspen University confers degrees once all academic and financial obligations have been satisfied.
 Students are subject to the program requirements as outlined in the catalog at the time of their acceptance.
 Students must meet the below requirements prior to degree conferral.
-The university will not post a conferral date or release official transcripts for students with an outstanding balance.
+The university will not post a conferral date or release official transcripts for students who are not financially cleared by the Office of the Bursar